deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/metrics.md

 reports to individual engine instances when making a metrics query.
 For example in a cluster, load metrics can be related to individual cluster nodes.
 By default the process engine generates a reporter id as `<local IP>$<engine name>`.
-The generation can be customized by implementing the interface {{< javadocref page="org/finos/flowave/bpm/engine/impl/history/event/HostnameProvider.html" text="org.finos.flowave.bpm.engine.impl.history.event.HostnameProvider" >}}
+The generation can be customized by implementing the interface {{< javadocref page="org/finos/fluxnova/bpm/engine/impl/history/event/HostnameProvider.html" text="org.finos.fluxnova.bpm.engine.impl.history.event.HostnameProvider" >}}
 and setting the engine property `hostnameProvider` to an instance of that class.

 {{< note title="Heads Up!" class="info" >}}
 The
-{{< javadocref page="org/finos/flowave/bpm/engine/impl/metrics/MetricsReporterIdProvider.html" text="org.finos.flowave.bpm.engine.impl.metrics.MetricsReporterIdProvider" >}}
+{{< javadocref page="org/finos/fluxnova/bpm/engine/impl/metrics/MetricsReporterIdProvider.html" text="org.finos.fluxnova.bpm.engine.impl.metrics.MetricsReporterIdProvider" >}}
 interface and the corresponding `metricsReporterIdProvider` engine property have been deprecated.
 {{< /note >}}